Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Introduction

-\end{itemize} The image of $f_E$ is rotationally symmetric with respect to the time-like axis, and has a cone-like singular point.
-Moreover, $f_E$ has no analytic extensions (in fact, the map is proper and admits only one cone-like singular point, and so we can apply Proposition~\ref{prop:first} and conclude that $f_E$ is analytically complete).
+and is rotationally symmetric with respect to the time-like axis, and has a cone-like singular point.
+Moreover, $f_E$ has no analytic extensions (in fact, the map is proper and admits only one cone-like singular point, and we can apply Proposition~\ref{prop:first} and conclude that $f_E$ is analytically complete).

 As for $f_P$ in \eqref{eq:p-catenoid}, its image is not closed.
 If we set

 then it has a cone-like singular point and satisfies